Panoriya

-The Panoriyas is an Odia-speaking community in Tripura, India.
-They are generally concentrated to western Tripura.
-Originally migrating from Odisha, they community is largely settled near tea gardens.
+The Panoriyas are an Odia-speaking community in Tripura, India.
+They are generally concentrated in western Tripura.
+Originally migrating from Odisha, the community is largely settled near tea gardens.

 Earlier members of the community used 'Panoriya' as their surname.
+They community largely ignores the varna hierarchy.

+Surnames

 In recent times many members of the community has taken surnames like Nayak, Adhikari and Tanti.
-They community largely ignores the varna hierarchy.